Have you noticed your child’s head protruding above their car seat? It’s happening, mama. It’s probably time to start looking for a new car seat.

 If all of the above statements are true about your car accident, it would be identified as “minor”.
+Some car seat manufacturers still require you to replace your car seat even after a “minor” crash, so always check your manual.
 If you have any doubt, play it safe and contact a CPST (Child Passenger Safety Technician) nearest you.
-They should be able to help draw a conclusion for you.
+They should be able to help you draw a conclusion.

 How to Properly Dispose of the Old Car Seat